PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 ## Results

 I set aside 30 images that were not used in the model, so I could see how well the model performed on images it has never seen before.
-Some of the images performed very well and others performed poorly, below are a few examples of both.
+The model performed very well some images and very poorly on others, below are a few examples of both.
+The results will likely improve by adding more training images.

 ### Good Results